Hikiru/hyprgui/readme.md

 <h2>HyprGUI <img src='https://raw.githubusercontent.com/hyprutils/.github/refs/heads/main/hyprutils_transparent.png'width='18' height='18'></h2>

 Fork of HyprGUI, as it has been deleted.
 I know nothing about rust, just wanted to mess around.
-Thanks to MarkusVolk for the source code of the original project.
+Thanks to MarkusVolk for preserving the source code of the original project.

 Accepting contributions if you'd like to see this fork go somewhere.